Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 How Does It Work?

-Instead of redeeming for cash, Discover It cardholders can use the cash back they’ve earned toward discounted retail gift cards, including hotels, car rentals, cruises, and tours.
+Instead of redeeming for cash, Discover it Cash Back cardholders can use the cash back they’ve earned toward discounted retail gift cards, including hotels, car rentals, cruises, and tours.

 And you’ll always get more than the cash value of the certificate.
 For example, a $50 Hyatt gift card costs $45.